MicrosoftDocs/entra-docs/docs/identity/authentication/concept-resilient-controls.md

 3. Roll back any other changes you made and documented during the disruption.
 4. If you used an emergency access account, remember to regenerate credentials and physically secure the new credentials details as part of your emergency access account procedures.
 5. Continue to [Triage all risk detections reported](~/identity/monitoring-health/concept-sign-ins.md) after the disruption for suspicious activity.
-6. Revoke all refresh tokens that were issued [using PowerShell](/powershell/module/azuread/revoke-azureaduserallrefreshtoken) to target a set of users.
+6. [Revoke all refresh tokens](~/identity/users/users-revoke-access.md) that were issued to target a set of users.
 Revoking all refresh tokens is important for privileged accounts used during the disruption and doing it will force them to reauthenticate and meet the control of the restored policies.

 ## Emergency options